Fsn9/fast_turtle/README.md

 # FastTurtle
-**FastTurtle** is a 2D simulator library for Turtlebot3 testing.
+**FastTurtle** is a ROS package that consists of a 2D simulator library for Turtlebot3 testing.

 This ROS package has two functionalities:
 * **Live Simulation** (launches a live simulation that listens to `geometry_msgs/Twist` messages commands.
-More information about Twist message accessible at: http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html
+More information about Twist message accessible at: http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html)
 * **Library** (can be used as C++ library)

 ## Documentation